thosgood/this-weeks-finds/markdown/151-200/week195.md

 constant spinor field, its spinor bundle automatically becomes an octonion bundle!

-Its tangent bundle doesn\'t become an imaginary octonion bundle, because it\'s just 6-dimensional.
-But if you think about what I\'ve said, you\'ll see the tangent bundle plus a trivial line bundle becomes an imaginary octonion bundle.
+Its tangent bundle doesn't become an imaginary octonion bundle, because it's just 6-dimensional.
+But if you think about what I've said, you'll see the tangent bundle plus a trivial line bundle becomes an imaginary octonion bundle.
 This trivial line bundle corresponds to a particular direction in the imaginary octonions.